-- (1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0. - (3) A grade of "C" or better in all courses required for the major or area of emphasis.
-A "P" grade is not an acceptable grade for courses in the major.
+- (1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Cal-GETC General Education-Breadth Requirements; and - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0. - (3) A grade of "C" or better in all courses required for the major or area of emphasis.

 - 1. Collect, analyze, and interpret data using scientific methods and relevant theories as applied to the biological and cultural evolution of humans.
-(ILOs: Critical Thinking and Information Competency) - 2.
+(Institutional SLOs: Critical Thinking and Information Competency) - 2.
 Utilize the precise and objective analysis of relevant data in formulating scientific generalizations to resolve problems associated with culture.
-(ILOs: Critical Thinking) - 3.
+(Institutional SLOs: Critical Thinking) - 3.
 Communicate a respect for diversity in the evaluation of the nature and origins of culture as formed in various geographic environments.
-(ILOs: Communication, Ethics, and Personal Development)
+(Institutional SLOs: Communication, Ethics, and Personal Development)

 Dept. /No. Title Units

-Required Cou urses:
+Required Courses:

 ANTH 001 Introduction to Physical Anthropology 3

 ANTH 002 Cultural Anthropology 3

-ANTH 003 Archaeology, An Introduction to Prehistory
+ANTH 003 Archaeology, An Introduction to Prehistory 3

 SOC 003 Fundamentals of Statistics 4

 EGSJ 020 Native American Studies 3

 Select one (1) course from the following (3 units):

 GEOG 002, P HIL 012, or SOC 014 3

-Total Units fo r the Major 19
+Total Units for the Major19

-General Educ ation (CSU GE or IGETC) Units 37-39
+Cal-GETC General Education Units

 Transferable elective units as needed.

-MINIMUM TI RANSFERABLE UNITS 60
+MINIMUM TRANSFERABLE UNITS60

 Advisor: D. Pieper